Kotasara Piyangala Viharaya (Photo credit: U Edg3, Google Street View) |

 History

 The history of Kotasara temple runs back to the 3rd century B.C.
 (Silva & Chandrasekara, 2021).
-Remains of the ruined building and structures belonging to the Anuradhapura and Polonnaruwa periods are found scattered throughout the temple premises (Silva & Chandrasekara, 2021).
+Remains of the ruined buildings and structures belonging to the Anuradhapura and Polonnaruwa periods are found scattered throughout the temple premises (Silva & Chandrasekara, 2021).
 Of them, the ruins of the Padhanaghara building are notable.

 Tempita Viharaya